Net-Zero Emission Targets and Global Energy Transition is Fueling the Demand of Green Hydrogen

 Demand from Diverse Sectors and Technological Advancements Shape the Future of Market

-The shipping industry is set to generate considerable prospects in the green hydrogen market as it shifts towards zero-emission fuels.
+The shipping industry is set to generate considerable prospects in the green hydrogen market as it shifts towards zero-emission fuels, reflecting key green hydrogen market trends across hard-to-abate sectors.
 The IMO has established bold objectives for the shipping sector to reach net-zero emissions by approximately 2050.
 This requires a transition to clean fuels, with green hydrogen and its derivatives (including green ammonia and e-methanol) rising as fundamental solutions for maritime decarbonization.
 The shipping sector, possibly the most significant industrial user of low-emissions hydrogen by the middle of the century, exemplifies this.
 In the last three years, firms have introduced the initial methanol-powered ship, requested over 250 methanol-powered vessels, and made the first-ever purchase order for ammonia-powered ships.
 It is expected to deliver more significant updates, with more than 30 shipping executives already pledging to increase the utilization of renewable-based hydrogen fuels to almost 11 million tons by 2030.

 Companies creating cutting-edge technology are significantly contributing to the expansion of the green hydrogen market by fostering innovation, enhancing efficiency, and lowering costs.
 For instance, in November 2024, Lummus Technology, an international supplier of process technologies and value-oriented energy solutions, revealed a new alliance with Advanced Ionics, a provider of economical green hydrogen technology.
 This collaboration entails an investment from Lummus Venture Capital aimed at speeding up the commercialization of Advanced Ionics’ hydrogen electrolyzer technology and aiding the decarbonization initiatives within the refining, gas processing, and petrochemical sectors.
 Lummus will additionally offer engineering services and furnish proprietary equipment to enhance green hydrogen capacity for both new constructions and existing hydrogen users or producers.